 Today’s seniors have numerous retirement housing options.
 Deciding where to live is one of the most important and complex decisions one will make.
 Making these decisions while still healthy can help you avoid difficult and costly situations in the future.

 Continuing Care Retirement Communities (CCRCs) are sometimes referred to as Full Service Retirement Communities or Life Plan communities, they are the only type of retirement community that offer residents independent living when they enter the community with the security of having assisted living and/or skilled nursing care options on site.

-Delaware CCRCs or Life Plan communities generally offer various accommodations including apartments, townhomes, and cottages.
-These communities often include common activity areas such as a restaurant-like dining room, a library, activity and craft rooms, an assisted living facility, and a nursing home.
-Other amenities often include swimming pools, a fitness center, golf courses, convenience stores, walking trails, gardens, beauty/barber shops, banking services and guest accommodations.
+Delaware CCRCs or Life Plan communities generally offer various accommodations including apartments, townhomes, and villas, and even free-standing patio homes.
+These communities often include common activity areas such as a restaurant-like dining room, a library, activity and craft rooms, an assisted living facility, and a nursing facility.
+Other amenities often include swimming pools, a cafe or pub, fitness center, pickle ball courts, walking trails, gardens, beauty/barber shops, banking services and guest accommodations.

 Regulating CCRCs In Delaware